 On-the-job training is appropriate but not required for this program.
-Whenever offered, the rules, guidelines, and requirements specified in the program-specific OJT framework apply.
+Whenever offered, the rules, guidelines, and requirements specified in the OJT framework apply.

-Federal and state legislation requires the provision of accommodations for students with disabilities as identified on the secondary student's IEP or 504 plan or postsecondary student's accommodations plan to meet individual needs and ensure equal access.
-Postsecondary students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with their postsecondary service provider.
+Federal and state legislation requires the provision of accommodations for students with disabilities as identified on the secondary student's IEP or 504 plan or postsecondary student's accommodations' plan to meet individual needs and ensure equal access.
+Postsecondary students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with their counselor and/or instructors.
 Accommodations received in postsecondary education may differ from those received in secondary education.
 Accommodations change the way the student is instructed.
 Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments and assessments, time demands and schedules, learning environment, assistive technology and special communication systems.
 Documentation of the accommodations requested and provided should be maintained in a confidential file.

-In addition to accommodations, some secondary students with disabilities (ESE) will need modifications to meet their special needs.
+In addition to accommodations, some secondary students with disabilities (students with an Individual Educational Plan (IEP) served in Exceptional Student Education or ESE) will need modifications to meet their needs.
 Modifications change the outcomes or what the student is expected to learn, e.g., modifying the curriculum of a secondary career and technical education course.
 Note postsecondary curriculum cannot be modified.

-Some secondary students with disabilities (ESE) may need additional time (i.e., longer than the regular school year), to master the student performance standards associated with a regular occupational completion point (OCP) or a modified occupational completion point (MOCP).
+Some secondary students with disabilities (ESE) may need additional time (i.e., longer than the regular school year), to master the student performance standards associated with a regular Occupational Completion Point (OCP) or a Modified Occupational Completion Point (MOCP).
 If needed, a student may enroll in the same career and technical course more than once.
 Documentation should be included in the IEP that clearly indicates that it is anticipated that the student may need an additional year to complete an OCP/MOCP.
-The student should work on different competencies and new applications of competencies each year toward completion of the OCP(s)/MOCP.
+The student should work on different competencies and new applications of competencies each year toward completion of the OCP/MOCP.
 After achieving the competencies identified for the year, the student earns credit for the course.
 It is important to ensure that credits earned by students are reported accurately.
 The district's information system must be designed to accept multiple credits for the same course number (for eligible students with disabilities).

-This program has no statewide articulation agreement approved by the Articulation Coordinating Committee.
+This program has no statewide articulation agreement approved by the Florida State Board of Education.
 However, this does not preclude the awarding of credits by any college through local agreements.